FlagBrew/serveLegality/README.md

 Pokémon legality checker server, meant to use with [PKSM](https://github.com/FlagBrew/PKSM).
 Heavily based on [PKHeX.Core](https://github.com/kwsch/PKHeX) and [PKHeX AutoLegality-mod](https://github.com/architdate/PKHeX-Auto-Legality-Mod/).

+The development of this tool is currently on hold because the maintainer is busy with the final university year.
+Once the development resumes, this notice will be removed.
+Thank you for the patience

 ## Usage

 This software is meant to be used in couple with PKSM.